DSE Assessments: How often should they be completed?

-Whether it’s simply changing desks or moving to a completely new office (with or without the same desk), if an employee is working at a different location then a new DSE Assessment should be conducted.
+Whether it’s simply changing desks or moving to a completely new office (with or without the same desk), if an employee is working at a different location, then a new DSE Assessment should be conducted.

-It’s a common misconception that DSE audits are just focused on the user and the equipment they use, but they should also incorporate an evaluation of the environment including lighting, noise levels, air quality and screen glare.
+It’s a common misconception that DSE audits are just focused on the user and the equipment they use, but they should also incorporate an evaluation of their environment including lighting, noise levels, air quality and screen glare.

 These are all things that could potentially change when an individual moves location even if it is only just metres away from their old desk.

 Change in Equipment

 If a user has a new piece of kit whether it’s a new chair, desk or computer then a new DSE Assessment is required.